Keep Your Home Free From Condensation and Mould

 Tips to control moisture in your home

-- Wiping down wet windowsills and frames every day when you wake up
+- Wipe down wet windowsills and frames every day when you wake up

-- When showering, bathing and cooking, close the door to the room so that the moist air can’t travel to other rooms including the bedrooms where it could condense and cause mould
+- When showering, bathing and cooking, close the door so that the moist air can’t travel to other rooms where it could condense and cause mould

 - Use the extractor fan when you’re cooking, showering or bathing, leave any window vents open, and don’t block off any other vents.